CUH Logo

 Standing knee bends

-image of person standing, holding onto a chair for support whilst bending the knee
+Illustration of a person standing, holding onto the back of a chair with one leg bent at the knee behind them

 Standing, holding onto a support.
 Bend your operated knee and take the heel towards your buttocks.
 Return to the starting position.
 Repeat 6 to 12 times.
 2 to 3 sets.
 Little and often throughout the day.